mariusbiller/ha-junghome/README.md

 # ha-junghome
-This is a minimum example integration showing how to integrate JUNG HOME devices into Home Assistant.
+This is a example integration showing how to integrate JUNG HOME devices into Home Assistant.
 The communication to JUNG HOME devices runs over local network via the JUNG HOME Gateway – no cloud required.

 ## Supported device types
-- OnOff Light
+- On/Off Light
 - Dimmable Light
 - Tuneable White Light (switching and brightness only)
-- Socket (displayed as Light)
+- Socket (including power measurement)
 - Window Cover
+- Gateway as Hub Device

 >**hint:**
 *Please note that the provided integration is a bare minimum example and may have limitations regarding its quality and functionality.*